thorintern/thormail/README.md

 # ThorMail
-Made with love and lots of AI ❤️🤖🧠
+Made with love, SwapKit & lots of AI ❤️🤖🧠

 ## !Warning
 This was done in a few hours, use at your own risk.
 99% of the code was written by AI.